compulim/til/README.md

 ### Color space

+> Color space means everything: color primaries, transfer function, white point, etc.

-Color space means, a conversion map from a series of number (RGB, YUV, CMYK) to an actual color (wavelength).
-100% red, 0% green, 0% blue in sRGB and Rec.709 looks very similar, minus the luminance difference due to different gamma.
+Color primaries is a conversion map from a series of number (RGB, YUV, CMYK) to an actual color (wavelength).
+100% red, 0% green, 0% blue in sRGB and Rec.709 looks very similar, minus the luminance difference due to different transfer function.
 But 100%/0%/0% in Rec.709 and Rec.2020 is a different red.

-Gamma tag means, a conversion function from a number (luminance value) to an actual brightness.
+Transfer function is a function that convert a number (luminance value) to an actual brightness.
+It is usually using gamma function but HDR is HLG/PQ.
 RGB has no explicit luminance value, Y in YUV and K in CMYK is the luminance value.

 - sRGB is mostly for computers, effective gamma of 2.2
    - Darker part is 1.0 (linear), brighter part is 2.4